 6. The Transition Tax & Bridge Activities

-Switching tasks costs high metabolic energy.
+Switching tasks costs a lot of mental energy.
 This is often called “Autistic Inertia.”
-Shifting from “work mode” to “home mode” can cause meltdowns.
+For example, shifting from “work mode” to “home mode” can cause meltdowns.

 7. Visual Anchoring with ‘Doom Baskets’

 Stop trying to organize like a minimalist if you are a maximalist.
 If you struggle to put things away in drawers, stop using drawers.
-Use open bins and baskets.
+Instead, use open bins and baskets.

-“Doom Baskets” (Didn’t Organize, Only Moved) allow you to clear clutter quickly without the executive burden of micro-sorting.
-You can sort the basket later when you have the capacity, but for now, the visual noise is gone.
+“Doom Baskets” (Didn’t Organize, Only Moved) let you clear clutter fast without the executive burden of micro-sorting.
+You can sort the basket later when you have the energy.
+For now, the visual noise is gone.

 Managing the ‘Crash’: Meds, PMDD, and Burnout

 Strategies are great, but biology is real.
-Many AuDHD adults experience a severe crash when stimulant medication wears off, or during specific hormonal cycles (PMDD is highly comorbid with ADHD/Autism).
+Many AuDHD adults experience a severe crash when stimulant medication wears off or during specific hormonal cycles.
+In addition, PMDD (Premenstrual Dysphoric Disorder) is highly common alongside ADHD and Autism.

 Handling the Afternoon Adderall Dip